-With suburban poverty rates at an all-time high, the region is experiencing significant community development challenges—including mounting home foreclosures, vacant properties, and economic and traffic gridlock.
+With suburban poverty rates at an all-time high, the region is experiencing significant community development challenges—including mounting home foreclosures, vacant properties and economic and traffic gridlock.
 Meanwhile, resources are in short supply at every level of government.
-Even if all communities had the staff capacity, political will and expertise to individually develop, implement and monitor sound strategies and policies, many issues—including housing, commerical development and infrastructure—do not adhere to municipal borders.
+Even if all communities had the staff capacity, political will and expertise to individually develop, implement and monitor sound strategies and policies, many issues—including housing, commercial development and infrastructure—do not adhere to municipal borders.
 Yet federal funding formulas and local policies tend to deal with these matters on a town-by-town basis, far too often leading to missed opportunities to leverage adjacent public and private investment, squandered resources and isolated neighborhoods that continue to struggle.
 In metropolitan Chicago’s 280-plus communities, there is a critical need to lower costs, increase capacity and improve the results of local planning and development efforts.

 In partnership with the Metropolitan Mayors Caucus and Chicago Metropolitan Agency for Planning, MPC is helping several clusters of Chicago suburbs pilot an innovative approach to housing and community development.
 By forging public-private partnerships, these municipal leaders are advancing more efficient and effective housing and community development strategies.